Fudan-iGEM/2025-wiki/pages/human-practices.md

 ------

+This final dialogue brought us full circle — from technological design to human experience, reminding us that science must heal as much as it innovates.

 > “Concern for man himself and his fate must always form the chief interest of all technical endeavors… in order that the creations of our mind shall be a blessing and not a curse to mankind.”
 > ——Albert Einstein